wkhere/stackless/Doc/library/zlib.rst

 Compression objects support the following methods:

-.. method:: Compress.compress(string)
+.. method:: Compress.compress(data)

-   Compress *string*, returning a string containing compressed data for at least part of the data in *string*.
+   Compress *data*, returning a bytes object containing compressed data for at least part of the data in *data*.
 This data should be concatenated to the output produced by any preceding calls to the :meth:`compress` method.
 Some input may be kept in internal buffers for later processing.

 .. method:: Compress.flush([mode])

-   All pending input is processed, and a string containing the remaining compressed output is returned.  *mode* can be selected from the constants :const:`Z_SYNC_FLUSH`,  :const:`Z_FULL_FLUSH`,  or  :const:`Z_FINISH`, defaulting to :const:`Z_FINISH`.  :const:`Z_SYNC_FLUSH` and :const:`Z_FULL_FLUSH` allow compressing further strings of data, while :const:`Z_FINISH` finishes the compressed stream and  prevents compressing any more data.
+   All pending input is processed, and a bytes object containing the remaining compressed output is returned.  *mode* can be selected from the constants :const:`Z_SYNC_FLUSH`,  :const:`Z_FULL_FLUSH`,  or  :const:`Z_FINISH`, defaulting to :const:`Z_FINISH`.  :const:`Z_SYNC_FLUSH` and :const:`Z_FULL_FLUSH` allow compressing further bytestrings of data, while :const:`Z_FINISH` finishes the compressed stream and  prevents compressing any more data.
 After calling :meth:`flush` with *mode* set to :const:`Z_FINISH`, the :meth:`compress` method cannot be called again; the only realistic action is